Roya Marsh: A Powerful Voice in New York City Spoken Word Poetry

 Roya Marsh grew up in Parkchester in the Bronx, an experience that deeply shaped both her voice and her subject matter.

-She began performing spoken word poetry around 2011, finding her footing in New York City’s vibrant open mic and slam poetry communities.
+She began performing spoken word poetry around 2011, establishing herself in New York City's vibrant open mic and slam poetry communities over the following years.
 Like many poets who develop their craft in NYC, the stage became her training ground—testing new poems in front of live audiences and learning the rhythm of performance poetry.

 Those early years helped her develop a signature style that blends: